kondrak/vkQuake2/README.md

 Alternatively, on Windows it's possible to overwrite your existing Quake 2 installation with release binaries - remember to delete the demo `.pak` files before you do it, though!

 ## Music
 This project uses [Miniaudio](https://github.com/dr-soft/miniaudio) for music playback if the original game CD is not available.
-For standard Quake 2, copy all tracks to `baseq2/music` directory following the `trackXX.[ogg,flac,mp3,wav]` naming scheme, where `XX` corresponds to two digit track number on the original CD (so track02.ogg, track03.ogg... etc. for OGG files).
+For standard Quake 2, copy all tracks to `baseq2/music` directory following the `trackXX.[ogg,flac,mp3,wav]` naming scheme (so track02.ogg, track03.ogg... etc. for OGG files).
 For "Ground Zero" and "The Reckoning", copy the tracks to `rogue/music` and `xatrix/music` directories respectively.
-For additional control, a `miniaudio [on,off,play [X],loop [X],stop,pause,resume,info]` console command has been introduced - it works in a similar fashion to the corresponding `cd` command for audio CD.
+For additional control, a `miniaudio [on,off,play [X],loop [X],stop,pause,resume,info]` console command has been introduced - it works in a similar fashion to the corresponding `cd` command for CD music.

 Console commands
 ===